 Q: Who are you?

 A: I’m Heba Dakkak (22 years old).
 I was born and raised in Aleppo, Syria.
 Just like many other Syrians I left my country and came to the Netherlands.
-I have lived in Zwolle for five years now.
-I study Middle Eastern Studies at the University of Amsterdam and my ambition is to become a journalist.
+I have lived in Zwolle and now Amsterdam for five years.
+I study Middle Eastern Studies at the University of Amsterdam.

 Q: Why do you do this job?